AlexisZamara/HardModeRevamp/README.md

   - player sprint ends when food bar reaches 6/20

 ## Features (planned)
+- Log players equipping an item with an illegal enchantment
 - Taking damage while regenerating health suspends or cancels health regeneration for a few seconds

 ## Changelog